aaronmams/jekyll-now/_posts/2016-10-14-State Space Models with Seasonal Data.md

 then it's pretty easy to see how the basic structural time-series model can be expressed as a state-space model.

+Now, we turn our attention to specifying this model in R using 'KFAS':

 ```R

 #-----------------------------------------------------------------------